Introduction: understanding directory ecosystems

 - Review and confirm the changes before they go live

-Several directories offer specialized bulk management tools:
+Several directories offer their own bulk management tools:

 - Google Business Profile Manager: Supports location groups and bulk verification